fractalide/fractalide/nodes/README.md

   }
 }
 ```
+The `accumulator` gives the `subgraph` developer a way to start counting at a certain number.
+This port isn't used so often.
 ##### `run`:
 This function does the actual processing and is the only mandatory expression of this macro.